Portland Animal Control & Pest Wildlife Removal In Cumberland County, ME

 We also service the towns of North Hampton, Kittery and also animal control in Stratham and pest control in Eliot, ME, Greenland and wild animal services in Portsmouth, Rye and wildlife management in New Castle, Hampton.

-We at Advanced Wildlife Control provide the best Portland pest control business, and would be happy to serve your Portland bat control or pigeon and bird control needs with a professional solution.
+wildlife, and would be happy to serve your Portland bat removal or pigeon and bird control needs with a professional solution.
 Skunks, moles, and other animals

 that can damage your lawn - we trap them all.
 Our professional pest management of wildlife and animals can solve all of your Portland

-critter capture and control needs.
-Give us a call at 603-942-5524 for a price quote and more information.
+and removal of critters from the attic, ceiling, basement, animal in the wall, and any part of a building.
+Give us a call at 207-956-5387 for a price quote and more information.

 etc. There is no free service in Cumberland County that provides assistance with wild animals.